 Many modern dishwashers come with a range of cool and sophisticated features, for example wi-fi connectivity and super-hot sterilising functions.
 But what do the consumers in Canstar Blue’s latest research reveal to be the most important features and functionalities behind their appraisals of their dishwasher purchases?

 The answer is straightforward: Performance & Reliability.
 Nobody likes to find food stains remaining on cutlery, plates, pots and pans at the end of a wash.
-Overall, nearly half of respondents (40%) cite performance as their biggest concern.
+Overall, more than a third of respondents (37%) cite performance as their biggest concern.

-The quality of a machine’s wash performance places well above that other perennial dishwasher concern, noise, which was only the major factor for 16% of survey respondents.
+The quality of a machine’s wash performance places well above that other perennial dishwasher concern, Value for Money, which was only the major factor for 20% of survey respondents.

 Here’s the full rundown of what the dishwasher consumers in our survey say are the main things they consider when rating their purchases.